 Yes, diastasis can be aggravated by certain types of poorly adapted exercise, These include the classic abdominals and push-ups.
 Over time, the gap can widen, causing back pain, digestive problems or a feeling of a swollen belly.
 Surgery is the only effective solution to restore a functional abdominal wall and prevent aggravation.

-A diastasis can cause troublesome symptoms, These include a belly that remains swollen despite weight loss, lower back pain, digestive problems or a feeling of instability in the trunk.
-It can also be responsible for a “permanent pregnancy belly” appearance.
-Reconstructive surgery can restore the abdominal muscles and improve posture.
+A diastasis can cause troublesome symptoms, These may include a belly that remains bloated despite weight loss, lower back pain, digestive problems or a feeling of instability in the trunk.
+It can also be responsible for a “permanent pregnancy belly”.
+Reconstructive surgery makes it possible to restore the abdominal muscles and improve posture.

 Dr. Jérémy Djian